Student bursary and scholarship sources

-We've outlined some choice links below but, before you start hammering Google for scholarship pay dirt, it’s best to start close to home.
+We've outlined some choice links below, but before you start hammering Google for scholarships info, it’s best to start close to home.

-If you're at school, talk to your careers department – they may know about community funds you can get.
-Next to hit up is your local authority (council): Tower Hamlets in East London offered £600,000 of grants to students from the area in 2014/15.
+If you're at school, talk to your careers department – they may know about any community funds you can get your hands on.
+Next, hit up your local authority (council) – Tower Hamlets in East London offered £600,000 of grants to students from the area in 2014/15.

-If you already get funds (for a disability, for instance), chat to your funding officer about what else is going.
+If you already receive funding (for a disability, for instance), chat to your funding officer about what else is going.
 Now's also the time to search for 'bursary' on your regional government direct or student finance portal (be warned: some sites are better indexed than others).

-Spend some time perusing your university's website, too, as they'll list what's on offer, along with eligibility and deadline info, or get in touch with the student union's welfare office.
+Spend some time perusing your university's website (they'll list what's on offer, along with eligibility and deadline info), or get in touch with the student union's welfare office.
 If you're applying to a collegiate university (one made up of several colleges), ask about college cash as well as uni-wide funds.

-Finally, if you’re returning to study, don’t discount asking your employer or job centre about back-to-school incentives.
+Finally, if you’re returning to study, don’t dismiss the idea of asking your employer or job centre about back-to-school incentives.

-- Apply early: scholarships attract fierce competition and don’t do deadline extensions.
-Start applying in Autumn the year before your course starts, if you can.
+- Apply early – scholarships attract fierce competition and don’t do deadline extensions.
+Start applying in the autumn of the year before your course starts, if you can.

-Once you've found potential funds, make sure you check all the deets: there'll be little point applying for the Catholic Dyslexic Single Parents' Award if you're none of those things.
+Once you've found potential funds, make sure you check all the deets.
+There'll be little point applying for the Catholic Dyslexic Single Parents' Award if none of those things apply to you!
 Find out when you'll get any money, and plan out how you'll spend or save it.

 You should also check what happens to any cash you get if you leave your course early or your household income changes, or if taking the money means you're tied to working for a specific organisation when you graduate.